vvanhee/auto-ai-image-to-lovebox/README.md

 - Emails you a confirmation with the image and prompt details.
 - Retries on failure and keeps you in the loop if something breaks (because love is about communication).

-> **Important:** As of this script's publication, **each image costs about \$0.08** through OpenAI's API.
-This can add up faster than you think.
+> **Important:** Check [Gemini API pricing](https://ai.google.dev/pricing) for current rates.
 Test your prompts thoroughly before letting the AI run wild with your wallet!

 ---